frontenddogma/web-development-glossary/manuscript/p.md

 : → Progressive Web App

 Python
 : An interpreted, high-level, general-purpose programming language.
-Created by Guido van Rossum and first released in 1991, Python’s design philosophy emphasizes code readability with its notable use of significant whitespace.
+Python’s design philosophy emphasizes code readability with its notable use of significant whitespace.
 Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.
 Python is dynamically typed and garbage-collected.
 It supports multiple programming paradigms, including procedural, object-oriented, and functional programming.
-Python is often described as a “batteries included” language due to its comprehensive standard library.&nbsp;[†](#w-python) ℹ︎&nbsp;[python.org](https://www.python.org/)
+Python is often described as a “batteries included” language due to its comprehensive standard library.
+It was created in 1991 by Guido van Rossum.&nbsp;[†](#w-python) ℹ︎&nbsp;[python.org](https://www.python.org/)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!